 Whoooo lives here?

-Our American Kestrel came to Dogwood Canyon in September 2016.
+Our American kestrel came to Dogwood Canyon in September 2016.
 He is fully-flighted, but is human-imprinted.
 When young birds imprint on humans, they lack the skills needed to survive in the wild and are rejected by other birds of their species.
 Since it is impossible to reverse the imprinting process, human-imprinted birds will identify with humans for life.
-Our Kestrel is active in his mews and is easy for visitors to see on their way to hiking our trails.
-His typical diet while in our care consists of small rodents and birds.

-Who to contact if you locate a bird:
+Who to contact if you locate an injured bird:

 We are not equipped to accept wild birds.

 We encourage you to report dead and injured birds to the D-Bird Database and utilize the resources below.

 We also recommend this article on the Audubon Texas page.

 What to do if you found a bird

 Dogwood Canyon Audubon Center is permitted by USFWS and TPWD.